mftrhu/reddit-get-saved/README.md

 `redsaved` will, by default, try to download all your saved items, but this can be changed by setting the `MAX_SAVED` environment variable while calling it.
 It will output them to standard output, in JSON lines format.

+### `update.sh`

+**Usage:** `update.sh`

+`update.sh` takes care of invoking `redsaved.py` to download any new saved items to a temporary file, and of calling `merge.py` to merge them with the items that were saved previously.

+Its behaviour can be partly configured by modifying its "user variables" section.
+It will default to downloading one hundred items per run, but that number can be modified by setting the `MAX_SAVED` environment variable.

 ### `merge.py`

 **Usage:** `merge.py FILE...`